 Documents to send to firstname.lastname@example.org:

-and the selections for the second round will take place in November, 2017.
+while the selections for the second round and the third round will take place in October, 2018.

 In line with the number of available places, admission to the program is granted according to the position on the list of qualified candidates, drawn up on the basis of the total score awarded at the end of the admissions process.

 Detailed information on the requirements and application process are available in the “Official Call for Applications” downloadable below.

 Faculty members at Bologna Business School work together offering outstanding teaching standards.
 An international and interdisciplinary approach is guaranteed by a joint team of distinguished national core professors, adjunct, visiting professors, guest speakers and top managers.

 President School of Science